 To create a fairer society, we’re urging all the major parties and candidates to act on several issues.

 - Employment: create more employment opportunities in the public sector.

 - Education: equal access to the resources and tool students who are blind or have low vision require in order to be able to fully participate at school, universities and TAFE

 - Transport: Review and extend the Taxi User's Subsidy Scheme subsidy fare to $60 and transition to an electronic card payment system to improve accessibility of the scheme

 - Independence: the introduction of iVote, enabling people who are blind or have low vision to exercise their right to vote independently and in secret, just like every other Queenslander.

 As a Queensland voter, you have the power to influence change.
 Campaign with us and make your voice heard.

 Learn more about our 2017 Queensland election priorities (Word, 2.3MB)

-- Liberal National Party has informed us that if elected, the issues facing our community will be furthered considered including implementing a public sector graduate program, more jobs and working with us to introduce audio announcements on buses and at bus stations are some of the focus areas.
+- Liberal National Party has informed us that if elected, the issues facing our community will be furthered considered including implementing a public sector graduate program, more jobs and working with us to introduce audio announcements on buses and at bus stations.
 Please refer to the full LNP response (Word.18.8kb).